ride89/Patch-Notification/README.md

-Very basic AWS solution that will send user an notification mechanism detecting and marking non-supported Lambda versions as non-compliant.
-This solution can be extended to other services also based on user requirement
+High level working AWS solution that will send user an notification mechanism detecting and marking non-supported Lambda versions as non-compliant.
+This solution can be extended to other services also based on user requirement.
+Please make sure sender email id is already verified through SES